jacquescorbytuech/Blog/src/_posts/writing/20190506_first_post.md

+---
-Title: Hello World
+title: Hello World
-Slug: hello-world
+permalink: hello-world
-Date: 2019-05-06 13:37
+date: 2019-05-06
-Summary: Is this a blog?
+summary: Is this a blog?
 I think it might just be.
+---

 So, it's been a **long** time since I've bothered to have a blog or personal site of any sort - and while I've certainly dabbled in a bunch of web related projects over the years (mostly wikis and video game community related stuff), I've not really _done_ the web properly in a long time.